 Pay Difference by Location

-Billers will find that New York offers an impressive pay rate, one which exceeds the national average by 23 percent.
+New York offers some of the highest pay in the country for Billers, 23 percent above the national average.
 Billers can also look forward to large paychecks in cities like Phoenix (+15 percent), Victoria (+9 percent), Sacramento (+9 percent), and Baltimore (+8 percent).
-Chicago is the lowest-paying area, 4 percent south of the national average.
+The smallest paychecks in the market, 4 percent south of the national average, can be found in Chicago.

 Related Job Salaries